rkkn126/R2KChatEval-/README.md

 ## Overview

+R2K ChatEval is an advanced, Python-based framework engineered for the comprehensive evaluation of chatbot responses.
+As a local, zero-cost evaluation framework, it is built to be fast, flexible, and transparent.
+It operates without dependencies on external LLMs, API calls, or cloud services, allowing users to simply plug in their chatbot API, customize the configuration, and run the evaluation.
-R2K ChatEval is an advanced, Python-based framework designed for comprehensive evaluation of chatbot responses.
-Developed by Rama Nagireddi, this framework introduces several innovative features, including multi-modal metric fusion, dynamic evaluation mode switching, content safety verification with contextual exception handling, and API failure resilience with graceful degradation.
-It is particularly notable for its ability to function effectively even without ground truth, making it a versatile tool for AI developers in selecting and refining chatbot models.
+The framework introduces a suite of innovative features, including multi-modal metric fusion, dynamic evaluation mode switching, content safety verification with contextual exception handling, and API failure resilience through graceful degradation.
+A key strength of the framework is its ability to operate effectively without ground truth data, establishing it as a versatile tool for AI developers focused on model selection and refinement.
+The framework is designed for high adaptability.
+Users, including AI researchers,product owners AI QE, can reference its approach and customize the code and configurations to meet specific business requirements.
+For instance, the weights of evaluation metrics can be adjusted to align with business priorities when assessing model performance.
+This flexibility positions R2K ChatEval as a powerful tool for AI Quality Engineering, ensuring that chatbot solutions meet both technical standards and strategic business objectives.

 ## Features